 Such solutions to seemingly intractable social problems, like access to quality education, are made possible by private enterprises accessing the support they need to grow and scale.
 Eneza Education is one of six companies that has benefitted from FINCA Ventures, an impact investing initiative that aims to accelerate the growth of companies developing goods that align with FINCA’s charitable mission.

-If you are interested in learning how you may support FINCA Ventures, please contact Colleen Zakrewsky, Chief Development Officer, at [email protected].
+If you are interested in learning how you may support FINCA Ventures, please contact Colleen Zakrewsky, Senior Vice President, Business Development and External Relations, at [email protected].